Meet the CAPS Staff

 Cristina Mendoza, MD, joined the UHS Psychiatry team in 2014.
 She attended the University of Chicago where she received her BA in Psychology and MS in Teaching.
 She received her MD at the University of Tennessee Health Science Center in Memphis and completed her medical internship and residency in psychiatry at New York University.
 She continued in subspecialty training and research in neurocognitive disorders and geriatric psychiatry at the University of Regensburg Germany, where she co-authored papers in dementia studies.

-Outside of work she enjoys camping and hiking, the making and sharing of food and music with family and friends, the movies, a good book, travel.
+Outside of work, she enjoys camping and hiking, the making and sharing of food and music with family and friends, the movies, a good book, and travel.

 Additional languages: German